Non-binary wedding couple photoshoot

 Dress design

 When we were married I made both out outfits.
 I made a green and gold silk dress with gold lace detail and feature waterfall train for me.
 I hand embroidered the train and my shoes with fuchsia flowers.
-For Rachel (then by another name) I made an 18th century style silk longline waistcoat, also embroidered on the pockets to match my floral train.
+For Rachel (then by another name) I made an 18th century style silk longline waistcoat.
+It was also embroidered on the pockets to match my floral train.
 Her gold silk cravat was made of the same silk as my skirt.
 Visit this post to see more pictures of our wedding day and the other garments I made for bridesmaids and groomsmen.

 Fenon-binary-wedding-couple-on-path